Tartiflette

 A spoonful of tartiflette is lifted from the pan, cheese dripping down from tender potatoes.

 Tartiflette is easy to make.
 The first step is to par-boil some potatoes.
 Some recipes have you cook the potatoes from raw in the casserole, but this can lead to the unfortunate situation where the potatoes around the edges of the vessel are soft and tender while the ones in the center are still undercooked.
-Par-cooking them guarantees even doneness throughout.
-It also allows you season the potatoes by salting the cooking water generously, and infuse them with additional flavors like thyme.
+Par-cooking guarantees even doneness throughout.
+It also allows you to season the potatoes by salting the cooking water generously, and infuse them with additional flavors like thyme.

 After that, you cook some lardons (little quarter-inch thick batons) of bacon, then soften onions in the bacon fat, and finally deglaze it with wine.
 Toss with potatoes and heavy cream or crème fraîche (the latter adds a pleasant tanginess from the cultured dairy), and top the whole thing with massive rounds of your soft rind cheese.
 Yes, Reblochon if you can get it, but really any similarly funky soft-rind cow's milk cheese.
 Each cheese will produce a "tartiflette" that reflects its flavors, but given how many great cheeses there are to choose from, that's hardly a bad thing.
 Here is just a small list of options: